HSC English 2021 Paper 2

 What this paper assessed

-Section 1 essays that read as two parallel essays rather than one comparison.
-Section 2 essays that recite critical positions without taking one.
-Section 3 pieces that ignored the stimulus or ran past the recommended length without payoff.
+The 2021 NESA notes from marking centre flagged Section I essays that read as two parallel essays rather than one comparison, Section II essays that recited critical positions without taking a stance, and Section III pieces that ignored the stimulus or ran past the recommended length without payoff.
+Add these recurring traps:

 Use this paper well